green-fox-academy/DonBattery/README.md

-## Hello and welcome to Miklós Lőrinzi's GreenFox repository
+## Hello and welcome to Miklós Lőrinczi's GreenFox repository

 Here you will find my humble projects I have worked on during the Corsac-cohor at